EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

        Attempt to unify different ideas.
        Own notes which may be useful to others.
        Code (in python and tf) so other people can get started.
+       Not an attempt to describe all possible types.
      -->
 <!-- Table of contents -->